(Go to Field Descriptions H-Z)

 Read through this menu of field descriptions and click on the names of people whose jobs sound interesting.
 These people are STEM professionals: scientists, computer technologists, engineers, and mathematicians.
 They ask huge and tiny questions, helping us better understand how the world around us works.
 They build everything, from transportation systems that help people move around their communities and farther away to tiny devices that kill cancer cells.
 And they need people like you to learn all of the math (and science!) you can, read and explore the world around you in person, and head off to college and beyond to train to be the scientists, technologists, engineers, and mathematicians (STEM professionals) of the future.

 Aerospace engineers design, build, and help maintain machines which fly in the air of Earth’s atmosphere or in outer space.
 Aerospace engineer Julia Lintern uses math to optimize the performance of Jet Blue’s airplanes.
+And Alexander Walts uses his understanding of thermodynamics and other physics-related subjects to build harnesses and other instruments that NASA sends into outer space.

 Applied Entomology is the study of insects in systems which have an impact on human beings.
 For example, applied entomologist Sara Bushmann studied wild bees in the blueberry fields of Maine.
 She belongs to the Entomological Society of America.